Your Apple Watch storage is limited and non-expandable, meaning that the watch will run out of space depending on how you use your device.

 This guide shows you what’s taking up space on your Apple Watch and how to free up space to keep it running smoothly.

 Why You Need to Free Up Space on Your Apple Watch

 Aside from rendering you unable to add more apps, running out of space will prevent you from downloading a new version of the watchOS software.

-Your Apple Watch also needs some overhead space in order to run optimally.
-And if that is not available, the existing apps will compete for resources such as space for cached data, slowing everything down.
+Your Apple Watch also needs some overhead space to run optimally.
+And if that is not available, the existing apps will compete for resources, such as space for cached data, slowing everything down.

-For this reason, it is important to only install apps that you regularly use and not overwhelm your watch by stuffing it with as many different functions as possible.
+For this reason, it is important to install apps you regularly use and not overwhelm your watch by stuffing it with as many different functions as possible.

 Check this out: How to Change Your Apple Watch Face (2 Easy Ways)